 You have created your layouts and shapes for your wood sign projects.
 All of the work you have done is now ready to use.
 The big question is how do you use them on the blank wood for your custom wood sign.

 Layout Letters Templates Stencils Wood Signs

 If you used certain fonts with your layout templates and stencils you need to ensure you print out a copy of what layout lettering for example to reference so you ensure you get the lettering correct.

-I have noticed there are several methods of measuring and placing lettering the layout templates and stencils.
+I have noticed there are several methods of measuring and placing lettering in the layout templates and stencils.
 When I got started in custom wood signs this was a mystery for me.
 I learned with practice that it is common sense.

 Three things you need to do for measuring.
 Consider your design and look at the printed version for reference.
-First you need to consider whether or not you will have an edge such as a coved edge or rustic edge.
+First, you need to consider whether or not you will have an edge such as a coved edge or rustic edge.
 Secondly, using a ruler draw horizontal lines and place lettering always keep in mind the center of the placement of the lettering.
-Lastly, when you paint hold spray paint about 14-15 inches away from the lettering and use small bursts not full spray paint methods.
+Lastly, when you paint hold spray paint about 14-15 inches away from the lettering and use small bursts, not full spray paint methods.

-I have included the below video to assist you in the basics of measuring, placing layout lettering and painting the layout templates or stencils.
+I have included the below video to assist you in the basics of measuring, placing layout lettering, and painting the layout templates or stencils.